iwcs2015/iwcs2015.github.io/content/articles/12-open-space.rst

   ideas for shared tasks?).
 The only requirement is that you would enjoy talking about this topic.

+* People will then show their preference for particular topics by

-* Sessions will be organized into time slots that start at 15:45, 16:30 and 17:15.
+* Sessions will be organized into time slots; depending on the number and interdependency of topics, probably 3 slots starting at 16:00, 16:40 and 17:20.
 During each time slot, everyone who is interested in a topic is welcome to join the session.
 The crucial rule we will follow is the "Law of Two Feet":
   If you find that you are not learning anything and not contributing anything, you are encouraged to get up and leave the room.
 In this particular context,